Clap along if you know what happiness is to you…

 Don’t these lyrics by Pharrell Williams just make you want to get up and dance?
 It’s like you’re getting a little dose of sunshine through your ears!

 Music and lyrics do that.
-They arouse emotion and reflection.
+They create emotion and reflection.
 They grab you from your seat and insert you right in the middle of trees of green and red roses, too.
 The colors of the rainbow so pretty in the sky are also on the faces of people going by

 As French lyricist, Alphonse De Lamartine, put it, “Music is the literature of the heart…”.